Skip to main content

 M0

-A single tumor or multiple tumors of any size (Any T) that has spread to nearby lymph nodes (N1) but not to distant sites (M0).
+A single tumor or multiple tumors of any size (Any T).
+The cancer has spread to nearby lymph nodes (N1) but not to distant parts of the body (M0).

 IVB